DonBower/Eclipse2017/Pi/README.md

   sudo umount /dev/usbsda1
   ```

-Next, *and this is distructive*, remove any partitions, and create a new, fresh one.
+Next, *and this is destructive*, remove any partitions, and create a new, fresh one.

   ```
   fdisk /dev/usbsda